MooreThreads/torch_musa/README.md

  - --clean/-c: clean everything built and build
  - --wheel/-w: generate wheels

-For example, if one has built PyTorch and only needs to build torch_musa with wheel, run:
+For example, if one has built PyTorch and only needs to build torch_musa and generate wheel, run:
 ```bash
 bash build.sh -m -w
 ```